devlucaspro/devfrontchallenges/README.md

 ## Author 👋

-I'm Front End Web developer and UI Designer, you can see more about me on these links below.
+I'm Front End Web developer, you can see more about me on these links below.

 - Portfolio - [Lucas Ribeiro](https://lucasdeveloper.netlify.app/)
 - Frontend Mentor - [@devlucaspro](https://www.frontendmentor.io/profile/devlucaspro)